Georgian court sentences ex-premier to five years in prison

 Defense lawyers said they would appeal against the verdict.

-“It is obvious that the judge failed to withstand pressure from the government,” UNM member Giga Bokeria told reporters.
+“It is obvious that the judge failed to withstand pressure from the government,” Giga Bokeria, a United National Movement lawmaker, told reporters.

-“It is a very bad day not only for justice, but also for Georgia’s democratic traditions.”
+Merabishvili is the highest ex-official to be convicted since billionaire Bidzina Ivanishvili led his coalition to victory in the 2012 parliamentary election, ending nine years of dominance by Saakashvili.
+His term as president ended last year.

 Western countries have aired concerns that the new government has used selective justice and political persecution against opponents in the mountainous ex-Soviet republic, which is a pivot of geopolitical rivalry between Russia and the West.